MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps/microsoft-store.md

 2. If your PWA meets [certain criteria](#criteria-for-automatic-submission), it can be [automatically indexed](#automatic-pwa-importing-with-bing) by the Bing web crawler.
 (You also have the option to [opt-out](#opting-out-of-automatic-microsoft-store-import) of auto-submission.)

-Regardless of submission method, once your PWA is accepted to the Microsoft Store you'll gain immediate access to all the benefits outlined above.
+Regardless of submission method, once your PWA is accepted to the Microsoft Store you'll gain access to all the benefits outlined above.

 ## Submitting your PWA manually